 Balancing Flexibility with Business

-Join the ACA and speakers Fiona Martin and Alec Tzannes on Wednesday 5 May for a very timely lunchtime webinar on balancing flexibility and hybrid ways of working with the needs of business.
-BOOK NOW!
+Watch speakers Fiona Martin and Alec Tzannes share their findings and experiences of balancing flexibility and hybrid ways of working with the needs of business.

 Many practices are at the crossroads of the hybrid working model, but how do we adapt to the new way of working?
 How do we effectively and efficiently roll out flex in the workplace while still balancing the needs of business?
 What are some of the challenges that emerge when working with a mixed team of remote and inhouse employees?
 And how do we manage these challenges to ensure we maintain a healthy workplace culture and a healthy bottom line?